Liza Tarbuck has enjoyed a long and fruitful showbiz career over the years.

 I love cooking – it’s like painting, I think, and I love that feeling of making something that other people can enjoy.

 My favourite way of cooking is one-on- one – to make something wonderful for someone I care about.
 I live near a really good butcher’s and La Fromagerie cheese shop, and I’m into buying local from them.

 I had to write to Nigella Lawson recently because there are a couple of recipes of hers that have made me look like a dream.

 (And, no, I won’t tell you what they were!)
-Nigella’s recipes are cracking, and I also love Jamie Oliver, Hugh Fearnley-Whittingstall and, frankly, you can’t knock Delia.
-I use all of their recipes.
+Nigella’s recipes are cracking.
+Jamie Oliver and Hugh Fearnley-Whittingstall are also brilliant.
+And, frankly, you can’t knock Delia – I use all of her recipes.

 I am a huge reader of anything and everything, pretty much.